Charcoal toothpaste, in fact, charcoal treatment of all kind, has become a hot topic in personal care and beauty.

 Other medications have potentially dangerous interactions with charcoal that you need to be aware of before using.

 Given this toxic mix of potential problems and the fact that over 90% of charcoal toothpastes don’t contain fluoride, it seems that charcoal toothpastes are not a safe or effective way to whiten teeth.
 Luckily, at West Ryde Dental Clinic, we have options to help!

 Whiter Teeth at West Ryde Dental Clinic

 At West Ryde Dental Clinic, we offer multiple treatments for dingy or discoloured teeth.

 Our first option is professional teeth whitening, which we offer in at-home and in-office forms.

-A consultation with our dentist will help you decide which option is best for you, but they both offer whitening of up to 8 shades in very short times (1-2 weeks for at-home; one visit for in-office).
+A consultation with your West Ryde dentist will help you decide which option is best for you, but they both offer whitening of up to 8 shades in very short times (1-2 weeks for at-home; one visit for in-office).

 If you suffer from permanent stains, or multiple cosmetic issues, our dental veneers might be just the answer.
 These wafer-thin shells slip over your teeth to give you an even, white, shiny smile.